stevereiner/alfresco-genai-semantic/README.md

 1. alfresco/create_volumes.sh can be used to prepare for first time startup of alfresco on linux, and I assume mac.
 This creates log and data folders and sets their permissions.
 Not needed on Windows.
 See [alfresco-docker-install project](https://github.com/Alfresco/alfresco-docker-installer?tab=readme-ov-file#docker-volumes)
-2. Docker compose top level intially with alfresco-ai-listener commented out
+2. Docker compose top level intially with alfresco-ai-listener commented out in compose.yaml
 3. docker compose up
 4. In alfresco-ai-applier dir: mvn clean package
 5. In alfresco-ai-listener dir: mvn clean package
 6. In alfresco-ai-listener dir: docker build . -t alfresco-ai-listener
-7. in top level compose.yaml uncomment the line to include composing in alfresco-ai-listener
+7. in top level compose.yaml, uncomment the line to include composing in alfresco-ai-listener
 8. docker compose down, docker compose up

 Note: After other changes sometimes can't go wrong with